 float.
 If you are using Google Chrome or Microsoft Edge, you may find that the image did not float.

-We have covered a lot in this article, but can you remember the most important information?
-You can find some further tests to verify that you've retained this information before you move on — see Test your skills: writing modes.
+You've reached the end of this article, but can you remember the most important information?
+You can find some further tests to verify that you've retained this information before you move on — see Test your skills: Writing modes and logical properties.

 The concepts explained in this lesson are becoming increasingly important in CSS.
 An understanding of the block and inline direction — and how text flow changes with a change in writing mode — will be very useful going forward.
 It will help you in understanding CSS even if you never use a writing mode other than a horizontal one.

-In the next module we will take a good look at overflow in CSS.
+In the next article, we'll take a good look at overflow in CSS.

 - CSS selectors